subhjoydey/TCP-Server-Multiple-Clients-Messenger/README.md

 To compile a program which uses ncurses library we compile as : gcc clienttcp client_tcp.c -lncurses

+### To run code

+* gcc -o mserver mserver.c
+./mserver

+* gcc -o clienttcp client_tcp.c -lncurses
+./clienttcp

+We can run as many clients as we want to connect with the server and message can be sent from any client to another.

 ## Main Code

 ### SERVER